About Southwest Partnership

-- Simultaneously, Common Wealth’s Employment Continuum Coordinator provides case management to each participant based on their own goals, experiences, and skills they bring to the table.
+- Simultaneously, Common Wealth Development’s Employment Continuum Coordinator provides case management to each participant based on their own goals, experiences, and skills they bring to the table.
 Part of this casework includes resume development, weekly tailored job leads, and connection to area employers that have partnered with our efforts.

 - Case management is augmented by individual volunteer efforts from Orchard Ridge United Church of Christ and others.
 These volunteer opportunities are uniquely tailored to STEP participants and their real experiences and needs.

-- Cumulatively, participants are afforded the opportunity to earn money while working at a STEP placement, add more work history for a resume, develop several references, utilize individualized connections to volunteers, and gain a work reference based on the individual’s demonstrated performance working a STEP placement through Common Wealth.
+- Cumulatively, participants are afforded the opportunity to earn money while working at a STEP placement, add more work history for a resume, develop several references, utilize individualized connections to volunteers, and gain a work reference based on the individual’s demonstrated performance working a STEP placement through Common Wealth Development.

 - STEP was successfully piloted in 2014 through a grant from the City of Madison’s Emerging Opportunities Program paying for stipends.
 Additional support is provided by Madison Community Foundation and Dane County.